12 Best Social Media Aggregators to boost conversions in 2024

 • Costly upgrade packages for moderation tools and other essential features that set you back at least $100/month.

-The closest match with social media aggregation is its Social Wall suite.
-That will cost you $99/month for one wall with three feeds or $299/month for five walls and ten feeds.
-In contrast, Flockler's Basic plan gives unlimited walls, carousels, grids, slideshows, and ten sources corresponding to feeds for the same price of $99/month and no view limits.
+Its basic plan, priced at $249/month, is a 30-day plan for event marketers.
+It supports 10+ platforms, 5 sources and basic moderation features.
+However, for advanced features like API access and custom design, one should opt for an Enterprise plan with custom pricing.
+When compared to this, Flockler’s basic plan offers better value for money as it gives unlimited walls, carousels, grids, slideshows, and ten sources corresponding to feeds for the price of $99/month and no view limits.
 Plus, many advanced features that come out of the box with Flockler, like UGC rights management or review collection forms, will set you back an additional hundreds of dollars monthly or 3-5x more than competitors.

 Taggbox pros: